 While indoor nonessential visitation remains restricted, our team has been busy preparing protocols and guidelines for structured, scheduled outdoor visits, as permitted in approved communities by the state of Texas and soon in Georgia.
-Several of our our communities are awaiting approval by the state in order to begin allowing visitors.
+Several of our our communities have received approval by the state to begin allowing outdoor visits.
 To learn more or schedule your visit, or to inquire about when the visitations will begin at your community, please call the community directly and the Front Desk will assist you.

 BEFORE YOUR VISIT

 - To help ensure social distancing and make sure staff, residents and the community are prepared for visit, all visitation must be previously scheduled.
 We are currently limiting visitation to 2 visitors.

 - If you plan to bring a child or pet please be sure you are able to manage them while maintaining all policies.
 Children count as a visitor.

 - Prior to arrival for the scheduled visit be sure you review the instructions and information on the terms of the visit and are able to agree to abide by all requirements.

 - Please self-screen yourself the day of your visit to be sure you’re free of a fever and all symptoms.